-Part A Criteria Requirements Please provide details if Met Yes (Yes/No) Is the landfill or landfill cell where the gas capture system is installed, expanded, or modernised permanently closed and no (Yes/No) longer receives waste?
-Is the landfill gas produced used for electricity or heat generation as biogas, transformed into biomethane for injection into the natural gas grid, used as fuel for vehicles, or used as a raw material in the chemical industry?
+Part A Requirements Criteria Met (Yes/No) Please provide details if Yes Is the landfill or landfill cell where the gas capture system is installed, expanded, or modernised permanently closed and no longer receives waste?
+(Yes/No) Is the landfill gas produced used for electricity or heat generation as biogas, transformed into biomethane for injection into the natural gas grid, used as fuel for vehicles, or used as a raw material in the chemical industry?
 (Yes/No) Are methane emissions from the landfill and leaks from landfill gas collection and use facilities controlled and monitored?
-(Yes/No) If your activity does not meet the Part A criteria, please refer to the requirements blow under the Part B segment
+(Yes/No)